mooneymi/bioinformatics_programming/README.md

 [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+** Note: for Windows users, installing git will also give you access to a Bash emulator, which will allow you to test out bash commands on your computer without having to access the remove Linux server.

 Once you have Git installed, from the command-line you can simply change to the directory where you want to clone this repo and then run the following:

 `git clone https://github.com/mooneymi/bioinformatics_programming.git`